Estelope/Inventory-Tracker/README.md

 # Inventory Tracker

 ## Description
 This is a demo of an inventory tracker app for a coffee company.
 It demonstrates react fundametals and beginner state management.
-Its blueprint is built with the command `npm create-react-app` in the terminal and components built as needed.
+Its blueprint is built with the command `npm create-react-app` in the terminal and components built as needed with functional programming.

+## Technologies Used

+* Node Package Manager
+* Markdown
+* Github
+* JavaScript, HTML/CSS
+* React

 ## Component Tree
 ![Tree](InventoryTracker/ReactFundamentalsTree.png)

+## Setup/Installation Requirements
+1. Clone the project from github.
+2. Navigate to project directory in the terminal:  `cd InventoryTracker`
+3. Install the project dependencies as needed: `npm install`
+4. Run dev server: `npm run start`

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.